 "Kind of like Latin for me," Danny laughed.

 This time Chris spoke up.
 His deep voice caused many females in the class to swoon.
-"You are fluent in Latin?"
+"You are fluent in Latin?" he asked, interested in something for once.

 The intense gaze of the black-eyed boy made Danny fidget.
 "I kind of have to be.
 Latin is the core language of all ghosts.
 It's the "Language of the Dead" so to speak.
 All ghosts know it naturally, but if I want to be able to communicate with a lot of the older ghosts who don't know English, then I have to speak Latin.
 I, uh, learned it at the beginning of the year."